sahat/hackathon-starter/README.md

 # To build the project for the first time or when you add dependencies
 docker-compose build web

+# To start the application
+docker-compose up

-# To start the application (or to restart after making changes to the source code)
+# To restart after making changes to the source code
-docker-compose up web
+docker-compose restart web
 ```

 To view the app, find your docker IP address + port 8080 ( this will typically be http://localhost:8080/ ).
 To use a port other than 8080, you would need to modify the port in app.js, Dockerfile, and docker-compose.yml.